codemod-com/docs/blog/2023-9-25dream-migration/index.md

 For some of our customers, we ran custom codemods to add types to their codebase, making it more reliable before running the migration codemods.
 So, If you do not feel confident about automated large-scale changes, you might want first to use custom codemods to bring more conformity and reliability to your codebase.
 To build custom codemods, you can use [Codemod Studio](https://codemod.studio/) or [contact us](https://go.codemod.com/slack) if you need help.
 :::

 Alright!
 The migration for cms-wordpress is complete.
-But what if your project has custom business logic or you encounter issues with Intuita codemods?
+But what if your project has custom business logic or you encounter issues with Codemod.com codemods?

 ## AI-assisted custom codemods